 Courses Not Open to LLM Tax Students

 The following courses are not open to students in the LLM Tax program:

 - Courses in the research based LLM and PhD programs (LAW 500, LAW 610 and LAW 611)

 - Moots, clinical courses, or trial advocacy (LAW 472)

-The courses, seminars or directed research selected by each LLM Tax student must be approved in advance by the Director, Graduate Certificate and Professional Programs.
+The courses, seminars or directed research selected by each LLM Tax student must be approved in advance by the Director, Graduate Professional Programs.